Vargodl/DVwords-WeekenStrung/README.md

- Black kitten pussy paper west on yellow walls
+ Blackitten pussy paper west on yellow walls

-   ever opening doors.
+   and open doors.